Bel Group: Overview

-The Bel Group is headquartered at 2 allée de Longchamp in Suresnes (near Paris).
+The Bel Group is headquartered at 2 allée de Longchamp in Suresnes (near Paris), Île-de-France.
 It manufactures and distributes processed and semi processed cheeses, frequently packaged in individual portions.
-The company “Établissements Jules Bel” was founded in 1865 in Orgelet in the Department of the Jura.
+The company "Établissements Jules Bel" was founded in 1865 in Orgelet in the Department of the Jura.
 The Laughing Cow, Babybel, Kiri, Leerdammer and Boursin are Bel's five core brands that are distributed on five continents.